Code-Institute-Submissions/physics-code/README.md

 ![W3C Validation output for 404.html](https://raw.githubusercontent.com/pauld0051/physics-code//master/assets/images/validation/html-validation/w3c-html-404.png "W3C Validation output for 404.html")

 The W3C validation report for the calculator.html page.
 A known warning is displayed due to the zone_header being input via JavaScript dependent on calculated results.
 Therefore, this leaves the header in the modal empty.
-The is no impact to the code, usability or outcome due to this error.
+There is no impact to the code, usability or outcome due to this error.

 ![W3C Validation output for calculator.html](https://raw.githubusercontent.com/pauld0051/physics-code//master/assets/images/validation/html-validation/w3c-html-calculator.png "W3C Validation output for calculator.html")